lineality/definition_behavior_studies/README.md

 We can track the progress of the project (formative, summative).
 We can report on the progress of the project (formative, summative).
 We can monitor the system-health-fitness or system-collapse of the project.
+We can connect metrics for habitability and sustainability to project management.

 We can communicate and coordinate in these areas and ways:
 We can communicate across space.